DaveAigbe/PorfolioV1/README.md

 ## Future Plans

-I plan to continually update this project as I grow in software development.
-When it is relevant I will apply why I have learned to improve and add new features for personal knowledge but also to display the skills I have gained.
+I plan to continually update this project as I grow in the software development field.
+When it is relevant I will apply what I have learned to improve and add new features for personal knowledge but also to display the skills I have gained.